AlphaStaxLLC/docker-tomcat7/README.md

 or you can provide your own value when running the first time:

     $ docker run -d -p 8080 -e ADMIN_USER=admin -e ADMIN_PASS=password -e MYSQL_PASSWD=mysqlpasswd quantumobject/docker-tomcat7

+or you can change value at file /etc/tomcat7/tomcat-users.xml by

+    $ docker exec -it container_id /bin/bash
+    $ export TERM=xterm
+    $ nano /etc/tomcat7/tomcat-users.xml
+    $ exit

 ## Accessing the Tomcat7 applications:

 After that check with your browser at addresses plus the port assigined by docker for port 8080: